 When you think of ballroom dancing, do you think of the snooty people in the country club from “Dirty Dancing?”
 Or maybe even princesses in a royal court dancing slowly and methodically to some kind of harp?
 Well, think again.
 Ballroom dancing is about as exciting as it gets.
 While you are welcome to be slow and methodical about your dancing if you choose, you can also make it your own.
 You can ballroom dance to your favorite music and even incorporate styles from other forms of dance.
 Who says ballroom dancing can’t be fun?
 Definitely not us!

 Ballroom dancing isn’t old-fashioned, it’s timeless.
 Yes, it has been around since before the 1600s, but it’s as popular as ever.
 It has evolved over time to become the art form we know today, with varying styles and levels of expertise.
 Thousands of people participate in ballroom dancing every day.
 There are lessons and competitions for people of all age groups, and many people around the world participate in this very real sport.

 Still don’t believe us?
-Come in to Fred Astaire Dance Studio of Clear Lake and see — or dance — for yourself!
+Come in to Fred Astaire Dance Studio of Ft.
+Walton Beach and see — or dance — for yourself!